TRADER DIARY: All The Key Data and Event Risks This Week

-ANZ Job ads and TD Inflation are important indicators as is the trade balance and then on Thursday we see the release of the June Australian employment report.
-Interestingly while the market is looking for somewhere near 15,000 jobs created Westpac is less optimistic looking for just 5,000 jobs.

-Overseas services PMI’s in China the US and Europe are out together with the BoE and ECB meeting results which will be released on Thursday.
-Productivity and labour costs in the US on Friday and although they are only partials they are important for the Fed outlook.

-Here is Westpac’s excellent calendar of all the developed world data that matters.
+Here is Westpac’s excellent snapshot of all the important major market moves.

 Business Insider Emails & Alerts